A Guide to Full-Time RV Living in New Mexico

 Rules and Regulations for RVing in New Mexico

-If you are determined to make full-time RV living in New Mexico a reality, knowing how to tow, park, and camp legally can keep you out of trouble and prevent you from racking up fines.
-You’ll need to register your vehicle with the New Mexico Motor Vehicle Division and obtain any permits required to legally park it in a given area for an extended duration.
+If you are determined to try full-time RV living in New Mexico, knowing how to tow, park, and camp legally can keep you out of trouble.
+You’ll need to register your vehicle with the New Mexico Motor Vehicle Division and obtain any permits for parking it in a given area for an extended duration.

 RV Parking Laws